-Messaging is probably the closest you can get to having a “face-to-face” brand-customer communication in the digital world.
+Messaging is probably the closest you can get to having “face-to-face” customer-brand communication in the digital world.

-As you can see, the three most popular messaging apps in the world still are WhatsApp, Facebook Messenger, and WeChat while Viber lagged behind significantly – even surpassed by Shapchat.
+As you can see, the three most popular messaging apps in the world still are WhatsApp, Facebook Messenger, and WeChat, while Viber lagged significantly — even surpassed by Snapchat.

 According to SimilarWeb data from January 2019:

 - WhatsApp is most commonly used in most Western & Central Europe, Russia, Sub-Saharan Africa, Central & South America, Canada, India & Saudi Arabia.

 - Facebook Messenger is the most popular in the US, North Africa, Greenland, and Australia.

 Using WhatsApp doesn’t make any sense if you are targeting Japan since, over there, Line messenger has a much stronger user base.
 But if you are interested in South America, then WhatsApp is an absolute must.